nuxt-community/nuxt-generate-cluster/README.md

       --universal        Launch in Universal mode (default)
 ```

-If you want to have more control which routes the `nuxt-generate` command will generate, use the `-p` option to pass additional parameters to be passed to the `nuxt.config.generate.routes` method
+If you need to have more control which routes the `nuxt-generate` command should generate, use the `-p` option to pass additional parameters to the `nuxt.config.generate.routes` method

 ```
-$ nuxt-generate -p id=1&id=2
+$ nuxt-generate -w 2 -p id=1&id=2
 ```

 ```